trujilloRJ/personal_blog/content/posts/radar-doppler.md

 - ``5065`` examples of drones
 - ``6700`` examples of people

 For a total of ``17485`` examples.
 In addition, all classes are approximately equally represented, hence we don't need to worry about dataset imbalance.
-This allow us to safely use the prediciton **accuracy** as a metric to measure our model performance.
+This allows us to safely use the prediction **accuracy** as a metric to measure our model performance.

-Now, let's visualize individual class examples to see if we can gain more insight of the data.
+Now, let's visualize individual class examples to see if we can gain more insight into the data.

 ```Python
 import itertools